readandprogress/reading.is-a.dev/_tabs/now.md

 ---
 layout: page
 icon: fa-solid fa-clock
-lastmod: 2025-10-14
+lastmod: 2025-10-27
-order: 5
+order: 6
 permalink: /now
 ---

-I'm been pretty busy this last few months job hunting and working on projects, hoping to find a job soon to get out this job hunting hell...
+I've been mulling on doing some more renovations to my site...

-Wish me luck!
+Nothing to radical but don't be surprised if the landing page looks different in the next couple of weeks. :)

 *Last modified on:* {{ page.lastmod | date: "%Y-%m-%d" }}